 This is, in outline, the story that the Jewish historian Flavius Josephus has to tell.
 It is the final act of the tragedy he has described in the seven books of the Jewish War.
 In his view, the Sicarians were religious fanatics, who belonged to the Zealot movement which he held responsible for the outbreak of the war and the destruction of Jerusalem.
 To stress this, he has composed a speech in which Eleaser son of Yair abjures his earlier ideas about the use of violence.

-So far Josephus.
+At least, this is what Josephus says.
 The - admittedly less exciting - truth is that the people who occupied Masada, were neither religious literalists nor fanatic soldiers.
 The siege is not mentioned in the Jewish sources, because the Jews did not recognize the fall of Masada as part of their history.
 Josephus himself admits that not all Sicarians were Jews.note[Jewish Antiquities, 2.434.] and this is confirmed by the fact that archaeologists have found the bones of pigs on the platform.
 The Sicarians were, to say the least, not deeply attached to the Jewish faith.
 The archaeologists also discovered the bodies of people who tried to flee from the violence.
 On the other hand, copies of certain texts found on the rock of Masada were also found at Qumran, which - depending on one's view of the sectarian nature of the Scrolls of the Dead Sea - may or may not prove the presence, among other fighters, of a group of literalists.

 Under normal circumstances, Rome would not have bothered about Masada.
 However, it had suffered humiliating setbacks during the first stage of the war, when X Fretensis lost its eagle standard, and the empire had been suffering from civil war.
 The defenders of Masada simply had to be killed to reinforce an ancient imperialist superpower's reputation of invincibility.